hwh7301/EMPHCN/README.md

 - scikit-learn==0.21.3

 ## Data availability
-In the "data" folder, we provide the compressed format of the datasets T1,T2 used in the paper.
-If you want to use them, please download and unzip them first.
+we provide the compressed format of the datasets T1,T2 used in the paper.
+If you want to use them, please download and unzip the "datasets.zip" file.
 ### T1 dataset
 #### drug-disease associations in the T1 dataset were selected from ZhangDDA
 - sim_pathway.txt: pathway similarity matrix
 - sim_target.txt: target similarity matrix
-- sim_drug-drug interaction.txt:drug-drug interactions similarity matrix
+- sim_rr.txt:drug-drug interactions similarity matrix
 - sim_enzyme.txt:drug enzymes similarity matrix
 - spilt_x.mat:10 cross validation index
 - d_p.pt:drug-protein associations